Should I Write A Letter To My Ex?

 Forgiveness letter

 The only letter you should write is the forgiveness letter.
-Put down everything your ex has done to you and made you feel and describe how you would have acted and reacted if you were your ex.
-That will allow you to grow as a person and prevent you from staying angry with your ex.
+Put down everything your ex has done to you and made you feel, and describe how you would have acted and reacted if you were your ex.

-Make this letter 5 pages long if you want to as long as you get everything off your chest and relieve anxiety.
+Make the letter 5 pages long if you want to.
+The point is to get everything off your chest and relieve anxiety.
 But once you’ve finished writing the letter, don’t send it!
-Put it in your drawer and read it whenever you feel overwhelmed.
+Keep it in a drawer and read it whenever you feel overwhelmed.

 44 thoughts on “Should I Write A Letter To My Ex?”